Consider using a nicotine replacement therapy (NRT)

 If the craving for a cigarette is getting to you, why not get up and help yourself rather than just waiting for the craving to subside?
-Taking some exercise will lead to the release of endorphins — the body’s natural feel-good hormones — which can help to relieve anxiety and stress, and provide you with a feeling of well-being.
-These are just the things that you may have felt cigarettes did for you!
+Taking some exercise will lead to the release of endorphins — the body’s natural feel-good hormones can help to relieve anxiety and stress, and provide you with a feeling of well-being.
+These are just the things that you may have felt cigarettes did for you.

 Helplines and counselling

 If your own best efforts to curb the cravings are not enough, you could turn to organizations which can offer advice and support to help you give up smoking.
 These organizations are usually able to offer booklets, advice, personal support, and top quitting tips.
 Your doctor may be able to refer you to free smoking cessation sessions, which can consist of either one-to-one counselling or group sessions.